sprintertech/sprinter-stash-contracts/COVERAGE.md

 This project uses automated coverage checks to prevent test coverage from decreasing.

-## How It Works

-### Two-Phase Automated Protection
+## How It Works: Two-Phase Automated Protection

+This system uses two GitHub Actions workflows that work together to enforce coverage without manual maintenance:

-**Phase 1: PR Check (Prevent Drops)**
+### Phase 1: PR Check (`.github/workflows/coverage.yml`)
+**Triggers:** Every pull request to main

+**What it does:**
-1. PR opens → CI fetches baseline from **main branch** (not PR branch)
+1. Fetches `coverage-baseline.json` from **main branch** (not PR branch)
-2. Runs coverage on PR code
+2. Runs `npm run coverage` on PR code to generate fresh coverage
-3. Compares: current coverage vs main's baseline
+3. Compares PR coverage against main's baseline
+4. **Result:**
-4. ❌ Blocks merge if coverage drops
+   - ❌ Blocks merge if coverage drops below baseline
-5. ✅ Shows actual improvement if coverage increased
+   - ✅ Passes if coverage maintained or improved
+   - Shows detailed comparison in CI output

+**Security:** Developers cannot cheat by modifying the baseline file in their PR because CI always fetches the baseline from the main branch.

-**Phase 2: Auto-Update (After Merge)**
+### Phase 2: Auto-Update (`.github/workflows/update-baseline.yml`)
-1. PR merges to main → Auto-update workflow triggers automatically
+**Triggers:** Every push to main (after PR merge)

+**What it does:**
-2. Runs coverage on new main code
+1. Runs `npm run coverage` on the new main branch code
-3. Updates `coverage-baseline.json` with new coverage
+2. Updates `coverage-baseline.json` with the new coverage values
-4. Commits new baseline to main automatically
+3. Commits the updated baseline automatically (only if coverage changed)
+4. Uses `github-actions[bot]` for the commit

+**Result:** The baseline automatically tracks the current coverage on main, requiring zero manual maintenance.

+---

-**Result:** Coverage can only go up or stay the same, never down! ✅
+**Combined Effect:** Coverage can only go up or stay the same, never down!
+This creates a "ratchet effect" where quality continuously improves. ✅

-**Security:** Developers cannot cheat by updating the baseline in their PR because CI always compares against main's baseline.

 ## Commands